 Amazon reportedly considered expanding to thousands of the Go stores.
 But it’s only opened a couple dozen so far, possibly adding credence to the point that they’re expensive to operate.
 Two of the stores are currently closed for renovations.

-Amazon declined to comment for this story.
-Neither Caper AI nor Veeve have said how much their smart shopping carts will cost, making it difficult to compare the different formats.
+Amazon declined to participate in this story.
+Neither Caper AI nor Veeve have said how much their smart shopping carts will charge, making it difficult to compare the different formats.

 Shariq Siddiqui, CEO of Veeve, said he’s finding increased interest from retailers given Amazon’s steady expansion of Go since opening the first store in Seattle in 2018.